-We also have details about new features that will arrive on the HomePod in a software update - we also have more information about HomePod OS 12 here.
+We also have details about new features that arrived on the HomePod in a software update.

 The HomePod was announced back in June 2017 at WWDC, but wasn't launched until February 2018.
-You can, therefore, expect a flurry of expectation with regards to a follow-up model towards the end of 2018 with a new model possible appearing in spring 2019.
+It is therefore feasible to expect a follow-up model in 2019, possibly appearing in spring 2019.

+Rather than introduce an update to the HomePod in its current guise, it is possible that Apple will instead offer a smaller, cheaper unit.
 In March 2018, Economic Daily News, a Taiwanese site, published a report making a number of predictions about Apple's 2018 product roadmap.
-Along with new iPhones, iPads and MacBooks, the website (citing industry sources) expects a new cheaper HomePod to launch in the second half of 2018.
+Along with new iPhones, iPads and MacBooks, the website (citing industry sources) expected a new cheaper HomePod to launch in the second half of 2018.

-This wasn't the first rumour that a cheaper HomePod could be in the works at Apple.
+Obviously, no such launch happened, but this wasn't the only rumour that a cheaper HomePod could be in the works at Apple.
 Rosenblatt analyst Jun Zhang said in February 2018 that he believed a cheaper HomePod could launch in 2018.
 He said: “We believe Apple could launch a low-end HomePod in the fall with a retail price of roughly $150-200,” as per a report on Barrons.

-A Barclays analyst who released a report in August 2018 also doesn't think Apple will release a new HomePod until 2019.
+A Barclays analyst who released a report in August 2018 also thinks Apple will release a new HomePod in 2019.
 Barclays analyst Blayne Curtis believes Apple will launch a "cheaper HomePod in 2019," and that it will have "broader appeal."
 He thinks that HomePod sales have been "underwhelming" with less than 5 million sold so far.